 Represented BlackBerry in patent litigation regarding mobile internet technology.
 Unwired Planet initiated proceedings in the International Trade Commission against Blackberry.
 Unwired Planet ultimately withdrew its complaint on the eve of trial after the ITC issued a claim construction order under which Unwired Planet admitted there was no infringement.
 In subsequent proceedings in the District of Delaware, the district court entered the identical claim construction, and Unwired Planet stipulated to non-infringement.
 The Federal Circuit thereafter affirmed on appeal.

 - Idenix Pharmaceuticals v.
 Gilead Sciences (UK High Court of Justice)

 Assisted Gilead in defending against a challenge to the priority date of Gilead's patents relating to hepatitis C medications.
 Competitor Idenix Pharmaceuticals challenged the priority date of Gilead's patents in the UK on the ground that the patent family allegedly had a defective chain of title stemming from the family's parent application filed in the US.
 Following a bench trial in the UK High Court of Justice, the Court ruled in favor of Gilead and found that Gilead's patent family was entitled to the claimed priority date.

 - Charge Lion v.
 Skyworks Solutions (E.D.
 Tex.)

-Represented Skyworks in a patent infringement lawsuit brought by Charge Lion asserting a patent relating to battery charger technology.
+Represented Skyworks in a lawsuit brought by Charge Lion alleging infringement of a patent relating to battery charger technology.
 Charge Lion brought the lawsuit in the Eastern District of Texas.
-Skyworks filed an early motion to transfer venue to the Northern District of California.
-The dispute was then promptly resolved before the Court could rule on Skyworks's transfer motion.
+We filed an early motion to transfer venue to the Northern District of California.
+The dispute was then favorably resolved before the Court ruled on our transfer motion.

 - Senate Gridlock Causes En Banc Uncertainty, The Recorder (July 15, 2013)